Trump Losing Sleep Over 'NYT' Op-Ed, Woodward Book, 'Obsessed' With Finding The Leaker, 'Vanity Fair' Reports

 “The president has had it.
 When books like this come out, he tends to shut down and calls up people he sees on TV saying good things about him,” a former White House official told Vanity Fair.

 Besides family members, Trump continues to trust Senior Policy Adviser Stephen Miller.
-Much like Trump’s former chief strategist Steve Bannon, Miller has reportedly described the attempts laid out in the New York Times op-ed as an administrative coup.
+Much like Trump’s former chief strategist Steve Bannon, Miller has reportedly described the attempts laid out in The New York Times op-ed as an administrative coup.

-Woodward’s book, and the New York Times op-ed, in combination with Trump’s obsession to identify the leaker, and attempts to discredit Woodward, are wreaking havoc in the West Wing.
+Woodward’s book, and The New York Times op-ed — in combination with Trump’s obsession to identify the leaker and attempts to discredit Woodward — are wreaking havoc in the West Wing.
 But, sources claim, the increasing likelihood that Democrats will make big gains in the midterms is threatening to complicate matters even further.